yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

   </tr>
 </table>

-The flip-flop will only update $Q^{next}$ when clock is effective.
+The flip-flop will only update $Q^{next}$ when the clock is effective.

-If flip-flop is effective in edge of clock signal, add triangle on input $CLK$:
+If the flip-flop is triggered at the edge of the clock signal, a triangle is added to the input $CLK$:

 <table>
   <tr>